-11.4 Countersignature
+11.4.
+Countersignature

-The countersignature attribute type specifies one or more signatures on the contents octets of the DER encoding of the signatureValue field of a SignerInfo value in signed-data.
+The countersignature attribute type specifies one or more signatures on the contents octets of the signature OCTET STRING in a SignerInfo value of the signed-data.
+That is, the message digest is computed over the octets comprising the value of the OCTET STRING, neither the tag nor length octets are included.
 Thus, the countersignature attribute type countersigns (signs in serial) another signature.